xuhualiang/gtunnel/README.md

 [sock-to-sock]
 connect = pp/localhost:1001/localhost:1002
 ```
-where `pp` stands for plain to plain socket
+where `pp` stands for plain to plain socket.

 ## regular socket to SSL socket redirection
 ```